Curriculum and Instruction

 EESL 610.
 Second Language Acquisition.
 3 Hours.

 An in-depth look at major theories of second language acquisition.
-Exploration of learning environments, programs, home language, culture, and other factors that influence second language acquisition.
-This course entails 8 hours of field experiences at other schools plus 22 hours of working with English learners at one's own school.
+Exploration of learning environments, home language, culture, and other factors that influence second language acquisition.
+This course entails 30 hours of working with English learners in one's own educational context.

 EESL 612.
 Curriculum, Programs and Policies.
 3 Hours.